 Keywords: Water Vapor, Instrument Development, Balloon-Borne Research, Upper Troposphere, Lower Stratosphere, Polar Region, Climate Change.

-Water is an important component of earth atmosphere – it can exist on its three phases: vapour, water and ice, sometimes even simultaneously.
+Water is an important component of Earth's atmosphere – it can exist in three phases: vapour, water and ice, sometimes even simultaneously.
 Its role in clouds, chemistry and radiative properties make it also very relevant for climate and hence climate change.
 Water vapour is measured and monitored with different techniques and from different platforms, such as with operational radiosondes and with satellites.
-Balloon-Borne Frost point Hygrometers are an important part of the earth water vapor monitoring system especially in the upper troposphere and lower stratosphere.
+Balloon-Borne Frost point Hygrometers are an important part of the Earth's water vapour monitoring system especially in the upper troposphere and lower stratosphere.
 They provide a reference system for other techniques for example for radiosondes because of their better accuracy and satellites because of better vertical resolution.
 With our project we will ensure the continuation of this measurement technique as the future of the instrument used presently is compromised by the ban of the used cryogenic liquid under the Montreal Protocol.
-An essential task of the development of the new instrument is in-flight testing and comparison with the present instrument in Polar tropospheric and stratospheric conditions.
+An essential task of the development of the new instrument is in-flight testing and comparison with the present instrument in polar tropospheric and stratospheric conditions.

 Project: Elevation changes of Greenland’s peripheral glaciers